Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

 You can test the CoffeePotDevice app a number of ways.

 - You could of course just complete the same lab steps that attendees are instructed to do in the <a target="_blank" href="https://github.com/Mission-Mars-Fourth-Horizon-Org/Mission-Briefings/tree/master/IoTHubs">IoT Hubs Mission Briefing</a>.
 You should do this at LEAST once for both .NET and Node.js as you prepare for the event.
+Completed versions of the .NET and Node.js code are provided in the [CoffeePotDevice](./CoffeePotDevice) folder in this project, and there are steps to walk you through testing with them below.

 - You can use the "Device Explorer" tool from the SDK on Windows.

 - You can use the iothub-explorer Node.js command line tool.
 (Not documented here because I was fighting with how to pass the JSON command along from the command line)

 ### Testing with Device Explorer

+The "**Device Explorer**" app from the Azure-IoT SDK provides an convenient set of tools to work with your IoT Hub, devices, and messaging.
+It only works on Windows platforms however.

 1. Install the Device Explorer using the instructions on the <a target="_blank" href="https://github.com/Azure/azure-iot-sdk-csharp/tree/master/tools/DeviceExplorer">How to use Device Explorer for IoT Hub devices</a> page.